Paybook/sync-py/mapping.md

-# SDK - REST API mapping
+# SDK_UML - REST_API mapping

-Here is the underlying mapping between Paybook SDK projects i.e. sync projects, and [Paybook Sync Rest API](https://www.paybook.com/sync/docs){:target="_blank"}.
+Here is the underlying mapping between Paybook SDK projects i.e. sync projects, and [Paybook Sync Rest API](https://www.paybook.com/sync/docs).
 In the next tables there are examples of how an endpoint must be requested from an SDK and which is the REST API endpoint that is called when this happens.

+You can view or download SDK UML [here](https://drive.google.com/file/d/0ByfSP0j-5EqmWDF3bDV0Um9oT2c/view?usp=sharing).

-Important: the SDK sample code is python-based but the execution's essence must be the same independent of the platform.
+**Important:** the SDK sample code is python-based but the execution's essence must be the same independent of the platform.

 # Users